wisdom-dosoo/Ghana-Stock-Analysis/README.md

 - Add a small CLI or Python script to programmatically regenerate charts for CI.
 - Expand analysis: sector-level aggregation, dividend-adjusted returns, factor regressions, or backtests for simple strategies.

+## ⚠️ Disclaimer

+This analysis is for educational and informational purposes only.
+It is not financial advice.
+Past performance does not guarantee future results.
+Always conduct your own research and consult with a qualified financial advisor before making investment decisions.

+## 🙏 Acknowledgments

+- Ghana Stock Exchange for market data
+- Plotly for visualization capabilities
+- The Python data science community
+- This project was developed as part of a data analysis initiative to provide insights into the Ghana Stock Exchange.
+Special thanks to the contributors and the open-source community for the tools and libraries used.

 ## Contributing

 - Open an issue for any data problems, requests, or improvements.